ILoveBacteria/test-instrument-automation/prologix_emulator/README.md

+# Prologix Emulator

+This directory contains an emulator for the Prologix GPIB-USB controller.
+The emulator is designed to simulate the behavior of a Prologix device, enabling developers to test and debug GPIB-based instrument communication without requiring physical hardware.
+It is particularly useful for validating software implementations in environments where access to actual instruments is limited.

 ### How This Server Works

 1.  **Socket Server**: It opens a TCP socket on port `1234` and listens for incoming connections.
 For each client that connects, it spins up a new `ClientHandler` thread.
 This allows multiple clients to connect simultaneously (though they will be controlling the same GPIB bus).